CodeForSocialGood/calltocode.org/docs/ARCHITECTURE.md

 }
 ```

-This pattern allows us to easily mock the model in our controller unit tests.
+This pattern is repeated in all of the controllers and allows us to easily mock the model(s) in our controller unit tests.

 ##### Controller Implementations